ten39pm/TOPMODEL-Hydrology-App/README/README.md

 Beven, K.J.
 (2001).
 How far can we go in distributed hydrological modelling? *Hydrology and Earth System Sciences*, 5(1), 1–12. — Discusses the limits of spatial complexity in watershed models.

+Beven, K.J, & Wood, E.F.
+(1983).
+Catchment geomorphology and the
+dynamics of runoff contributing areas. *Journal of Hydrology*, 65(1-3), 139-158. - Explores variable source area concepts in hydrology.

 Seibert, J., & McGlynn, B.L.
 (2007).
 A new triangular multiple flow direction algorithm for computing upslope areas from gridded digital